 By providing asset protection as well as pass-through status, LLCs are ideal for property owners.
 If you manage your properties through an LLC, the appreciation in value and the income from renters is not vulnerable to double-taxation.

 A key benefit that comes from closing the loan under an LLC is financial privacy.
 In many situations, it’s best to keep information on your business finances as private as possible, and many property owners would prefer that people don’t know how much was paid for a specific property.
 If you purchase the home and file the loan under your own name, it’s very easy for someone to access public records to learn the purchase price.
-However, buying the home under a business makes it almost impossible for someone to find out where you live.
+However, buying the home under a business makes it almost impossible for someone to find out where you live, or find out how much you paid.

 People in LA know this is a common way for celebrities to keep the pubic from knowing their address.
 We might not have people knocking on the door for autographs, but it can be comforting to know that family and friends can’t access public records that display the sale price of your investment property.
 If you would prefer that friends, families, employees, bosses, and colleagues don’t know the price of your home, filing everything under an LLC is a good choice.